kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 A `Service`’s `topologyKeys` dictate how endpoints in all `EndpointSlices` associated with a given service should be applied to each node.
-While a single `Service` may have multiple `EndpointSlices`, each `EndpointSlice` will only ever originate from a single `Service`. `ImportedService` will contain label-mapped lists of `topologyKeys` synced from each originating exported service.
+While a single `Service` may have multiple `EndpointSlices`, each `EndpointSlice` will only ever originate from a single `Service`. `ServiceImport` will contain label-mapped lists of `topologyKeys` synced from each originating exported service.
 Kube-proxy will filter endpoints in each slice based only on the `topologyKeys` defined on the slice’s specific source `Service`.